krfricke/rl-benchmark/README.md

-tensorforce-benchmark: Benchmarking for TensorForce
+rl-benchmark: Reinforcement learning benchmarking.
 ===================================================

-In this repository we provide scripts for creating and analyzing benchmarks of reinforcement learning algorithms created with the [TensorForce library](https://github.com/reinforceio/tensorforce).
+In this repository we provide scripts for creating and analyzing benchmarks of reinforcement learning algorithm implementations.

 Creating benchmarks